carvel-dev/carvel/site/content/ytt/docs/develop/lang-ref-ytt-overlay.md

 ### @overlay/insert

 Inserts "right" node before/after the matched "left" node.
+The inserted node is either the "right" node or that provided by a function.

 **Valid on:** Document, Array Item.